The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: Preliminaries

 is a group isomorphism. \end{enumerate} \end{theorem}

-It is interesting to notice that the property of being regular is preserved by conjugation under automorphisms.
-Moreover, the gamma function associated with the conjugated subgroup can be obtained with a very simple formula.
-We summarize all this observations in the following proposition.
+The property of being regular is preserved by conjugation under any permutation, in particular under any automorphism.
+Moreover, the gamma function associated with the conjugated regular subgroup under an automorphism can be obtained with a very simple formula.
+We summarize all these observations in the following proposition.

 \begin{proposition}[\cite{Campedel_2020}] \thlabel{thm:gamma_alpha_lemma} Let $G$ be a finite group, let $N\le\hol(G)$ be a regular subgroup with associated gamma function $\gamma$, and let $\alpha\in\aut(G)$.
 Then \begin{enumerate}